ClintFrancis/clintfrancis.github.io/_posts/2018-05-31-introduction-to-ai.md

 * Drug research and discovery.

 #### Legal
-* Virtual assistants that sift through databases of legal documents and return an answer paired with a confidence rating.
+* Virtual assistants that search through vast databases of legal documents and return an answer paired with a confidence rating.
 * Legal document generation and review.
 * Chatbots that appeal existing fines through a series of simple questions.